-The Gold Coast's famous theme parks, particularly the Big Five (Dreamworld, Wet'n'Wild, Movie World, Sea World and WhiteWater World) are guaranteed to please the young and young at heart with some of the tallest, fastest, biggest and scariest rides in the world.
+The Gold Coast's famous theme parks (Dreamworld, Wet'n'Wild, Movie World, and WhiteWater World) are guaranteed to please the young and young at heart with some of the tallest, fastest, biggest and scariest rides in the world.
 But it's not just about adrenaline-pumping spills and thrills with Gold Coast attractions.
 You can also find long-lasting fun, like kayaking trips, treetop zip-lining, water bike snorkelling tours and stage shows.

 Since opening in 1981, Dreamworld, has expanded to include Tiger Island, where visitors can eyeball the world's most fearsome predator; Main Street, which features wacky interactive shows; and the LEGO Store, which offers one of the largest ranges of the coloured bricks in Australia.
 However, the main attractions are the thrill rides - Giant Drop, Tower of Terror, Buzz Saw and... coming soon...
 Sky Voyager.

 Hollywood comes to the Gold Coast at Australia's only movie-related theme park, Warner Bros Movie World.
 Get out of your comfort zone on movie-themed rides like The Superman Escape, the Scooby Doo and the electrifying DC Rivals HyperCoaster, which is the longest, fastest and tallest hypercoaster in the Southern Hemisphere, reaching speeds of up to 115km an hour.
 These rides, and the costumed entertainers such as Bugs Bunny and Batman, sit alongside working movies studios where you can take a peek at how the movie maestros work their special effects magic.